bloominstituteoftechnology/Blockchain/client_mining_p/README.md

 In the initial blockchain demonstration, we've created a small problem.
 The `mine` endpoint is called on the server, which means we're the ones spending all of the electricity to generate a new block.
 This won't do at all!

-Miners want credit for the electricity they spend to mine a new block.
-Right now, the server is simply recording a `0` as the sender.
-We need to fix this to appropriately give credit where credit is due.

 Furthermore, the amount of work needed to actually mine a block is a bit low.
 We need it to be harder to preserve the integrity of the chain.